-There’s no question that we all enjoy a good deal.
-More often than not, Amazon is the best place to find a great deal.
-Now that you know Amazon is the go-to place for online shopping, how will you know when prices drop?
+There’s no question that we all enjoy a good deal, and it’s no secret that Amazon is the go-to place for online shopping for most people.
+But knowing when prices drop on products you want is an entirely different matter.
 The good news is there are plenty of ways to track price drops and be in the know to find the best price.

 If you’re a frequent Amazon shopper, CamelCamelCamel.com is a must-know site.
 While it isn’t much to look at, it’s a fantastic resource.
 The primary function of the site is to track price history for nearly any product.

 You’re covered with email notifications that arrive almost immediately.
-Add in a browser extension for both FireFox and Chrome, and this might be your new favorite resource for Amazon shopping in the future.
+Add in a browser extension for Chrome and Microsoft Edge and this may be your new favorite resource for Amazon shopping in the future.

-Like CamelCamelCamel, Keepa also offers its own browser tabs for FireFox, Chrome, Opera and Microsoft Edge.
-Wishlist importing is available with Keepa as well for email updates when prices drop.
-Keepa works in nearly a dozen locations around the world including the UK, Spain, Japan, France and Australia.
-As a bonus, Keepa highlights support for tracking lightning deals, which is very welcomed given how quickly they sell out.
+Keepa works in nearly a dozen locations around the world, including the UK, Spain, Japan, France and Australia.
+As a bonus, Keepa highlights support for tracking lightning deals, which is very welcomed, given how quickly they sell out.

-What really separates Honey from the competition is coupons.
+The price tracking and history aren’t as detailed as other sites on this list, but what really separates Honey from the competition is coupons.
 The company prides itself on searching the Web for coupons or promotional codes.
-Another attractive feature of Honey is its ability to instantly apply coupons to any product if available.
+Another Honey’s attractive features is its ability to instantly apply coupons to any product if available.

 No matter which method or website you choose, tracking Amazon pricing has never been easier.
 The small amount of time it takes to copy and paste a URL or download an app is likely to save you hundreds of dollars a year.
-Who can say no to that?
-Sound off in the comments with your favorite Amazon price-tracking tool.
+If you are not a fan of Amazon, do check out these Amazon alternatives where you can find great deals, too.